FranMartinRomero/steps-amazon-s3-download/README.md

-# Amazon S3 Upload
+# Amazon S3 Download

-The new Amazon S3 Upload step.
+The new Amazon S3 Download step.

-Syncs the given local folder with an S3 bucket.
+Syncs the given S3 Bucket with the local folder.

 This Step requires an Amazon S3 registration.
 To register an Amazon S3 account, [click here](http://aws.amazon.com/s3/)